Autoimmune Hepatitis

 What is autoimmune hepatitis?

-A chronic disease where the immune system attacks liver cells.
+A chronic liver disease where the immune system attacks liver cells.

 What are the symptoms of autoimmune hepatitis?

-Fatigue, jaundice, abdominal pain, and loss of appetite.
+Fatigue, jaundice, abdominal pain, and joint pain, among others.

 How is autoimmune hepatitis diagnosed?